Towards Reliable Item Sampling for Recommendation Evaluation: Adaptive Item-Sampling Estimator

 \subsection{Blind Spot and Adaptive Sampling}

-In recommendation, top ranked items are vital, thus it's more crucial to obtain an accurate estimation for these top items.
-However current sampling approaches treat all items equally and particularly have difficulty in recovering the the global top-$K$ metrics when K is small.
-In top of \cref{fig:dist_ru}, we plot the distribution of target items' rank in the sample set and observe that most target items rank top 1 (highlighted in red).
-This could lead to the "blind spot" problem - when $K$ gets smaller, the estimation of basic estimators are more inaccurate (see bottom of \cref{fig:dist_ru}).
-Intuitively, when $r_u=1$, it does not mean its global rank $R_u$ being $1$, instead, its expected global rank may be around $100$ (assuming $N=10K$ and sample set size $n=100$).
+In recommendation, top-ranked items are vital, thus it's more crucial to obtain an accurate estimation for these top items.
+However current sampling approaches treat all items equally and particularly have difficulty in recovering the global top-$K$ metrics when K is small.
+At top of \cref{fig:dist_ru}, we plot the distribution of target items' rank in the sample set and observe that most target items rank top 1 (highlighted in red).
+This could lead to the "blind spot" problem - when $K$ gets smaller, the estimation of basic estimators is more inaccurate (see bottom of \cref{fig:dist_ru}).
+Intuitively, when $r_u=1$, it does not mean its global rank $R_u$ is $1$, instead, its expected global rank may be around $100$ (assuming $N=10K$ and sample set size $n=100$).
 And the estimation granularity is only at around 1\% ($1/n$) level.
-This blind spot effect bring a big drawback for current estimators.
+This blind spot effect brings a big drawback for current estimators.

-Based on above discussion, we propose an adaptive sampling strategy, which increases acceptable test sample size for users whose target item ranks top (say $r_u=1$) in the sampled data.
-When $r_u = 1$, we continue doubling the sample size until $r_u\neq 1$ or until sample size reaches a predetermined ceiling.
+Based the on the above discussion, we propose an adaptive sampling strategy, which increases acceptable test sample size for users whose target item ranks top (say $r_u=1$) in the sampled data.
+When $r_u = 1$, we continue doubling the sample size until $r_u\neq 1$ or until the sample size reaches a predetermined ceiling.
 See~\cref{alg:adp} (and detailed explanation in \cref{sec:adp_sampling}).
-The benefits of this adaptive strategy are two folds: \textit{high granularity}, with more items sampled, the counts of $r_u = 1$ shall reduce, which could further improve the estimating accuracy; \textit{efficiency}, we iteratively sample more items for users whose $r_u=1$ and the empirical experiments (\cref{tab:ndcg_adaptive}) confirm that small average adaptive sample size (compared to uniform sample size) is able to achieve significant better performance.
+The benefits of this adaptive strategy are two folds: \textit{high granularity}, with more items sampled, the counts of $r_u = 1$ shall reduce, which could further improve the estimating accuracy; \textit{efficiency}, we iteratively sample more items for users whose $r_u=1$ and the empirical experiments (\cref{tab:ndcg_adaptive}) confirm that small average adaptive sample size (compared to uniform sample size) is able to achieve significantly better performance.